 "Our firm charges a 'development fee' to ensure coverage of expenses incurred while creating marketing materials and researching ideal buyers.
 This fee also serves to guarantee a committed engagement from our clients," explained John Marsh, managing partner at Marsh Creek Advisors, a sell-side M&A firm with offices in Atlanta, GA and Dallas, TX.
 The nature of those fees has shifted.
 This year, it's more common to charge fees that provide ongoing income as they continue to work on deals, typically on a monthly basis.
 Last year, more firms charged a one-time upfront retainer.
-"Monthly fees are commitment fees," said Greg DeSimone, president of Catapult Advisory Group in Boston, United States.
+"Monthly fees are commitment fees," said Greg DeSimone, president of Catapult Advisory Group in Boston, MA.
 "Paying the fee keeps them engaged in the process."
 This year, we added a question about milestone-based fees, which are payable as defined points in the progress of a transaction, because in past surveys, respondents increasingly mentioned this structure in their comments.
 We found that 10% of the advisors use milestone fees.
 For sell-side transactions, do you charge an engagement/work/retainer fee, and if so, how is it most commonly structured?

 Observations Engagement fees ensure client commitment Sellers need to have a financial stake in the process.
 It pays for the process costs, and it increases the probability of closing.
-JOHN HAMEL, MANAGING DIRECTOR, AUSTEC CAPITAL, LLC, DENVER, UNITED STATES Mitigating risk 🚄 🚄 We charge a monthly fee because owners may change their minds, or we may find problems in due diligence, and we need to be compensated for our work.
-INVESTMENT BANKER, UNITED STATES 🕻 🌊 While engagement fees rarely cover the work done on a broken deal, we feel it is critical to have some protection and alignment of commitment, especially in a choppy/dynamic market like we're currently in.
-GARY GROTE, MANAGING DIRECTOR, BRIDGEPOINT INVESTMENT BANKING, OMAHA, UNITED STATES Balancing engagement and success fees We like our model to have good alignment with our clients' interests - if they win, we win.
-An upfront work fee shows some commitment, but we tie most of our rates to success fees.
-It has risks, but it motivates our team to work with high-quality clients and to close deals.
-JEFF MACKENZIE, PARTNER, CONFEDERATION M&A, CHARLOTTETOWN, CANADA I reduced the success fee and have been more stringent about collecting a retainer.
-BUSINESS BROKER, TENNESSEE, UNITED STATES The work fee-only model 🖊 🖊 I set these work fees to align with client incentives.
-I am not interested in success fees because they push clients to complete deals when they should be considering whether or not a deal should be TIM CHRISTIE, PRINCIPAL, CORPDEV CONSULTING, ATLANTA, UNITED STATES
+JOHN HAMEL, MANAGING DIRECTOR, AUSTEC CAPITAL, LLC, DENVER, CO Mitigating risk We charge a monthly fee because owners may change their minds, or we may find problems in due diligence, and we need to be compensated for our work.
+INVESTMENT BANKER, UNITED STATES 🖊 🖊 While engagement fees rarely cover the work done on a broken deal, we feel it is critical to have some protection and alignment of commitment, especially in a choppy/dynamic market like we're currently in.
+GARY GROTE, MANAGING DIRECTOR, BRIDGEPOINT INVESTMENT BANKING, OMAHA, NE Balancing engagement and success fees I reduced the success fee and have been more stringent about collecting a retainer.
+BUSINESS BROKER, TENNESSEE, IL The work fee-only model 🖊 🖊 I set these work fees to align with client incentives.
+I am not interested in success fees because they push clients to complete deals when they should be considering whether or not a deal should be TIM CHRISTIE, PRINCIPAL, CORPDEV CONSULTING, ATLANTA, GA